Braula fly

 The presence of lines created by Braula fly larvae on the wax cappings of combs and the physical size of the adult should help to separate these species.
 However if you are unsure please contact your state or territory department of agriculture for further advice.

-Braula fly is present in Tasmania and is a reportable pest in mainland Australia.
+Braula fly is a reportable pest in states and territories except for Tasmania .
 Varroa mites and Tropilaelaps mites are reportable pests in all Australian states and territories.
 For more information about these pests, please see their respective pest pages.

-If Braula fly is seen on mainland hives or any mites are observed on adult honey bees or in the brood, call your local department of agriculture or the Exotic Plant Pest Hotline immediately on 1800 084 881.
+If you live outside of Tasmania and notice Braula fly on your bees you should report it immediately to your local department of agriculture or call the Exotic Plant Pest Hotline immediately on 1800 084 881.

 Management

-Braula fly is present in Tasmania, but is not present anywhere else in Australia.
+Braula fly is present in Tasmania and Victoria, but is not present anywhere else in Australia.

 Generally, Braula fly is not a significant pest of honey bees.
 In most cases control is not required as Braula fly doesn’t have a significant impact on the colony’s health or honey yields.
 However, beekeepers specialising in comb honey production may need to consider control measures if Braula fly is present in high numbers during peak production periods.
 This is because the tunnelling of Braula fly larvae affects the appearance and marketability of honey comb.